tresoldi/malign/README.md

   - Implement single-pass function with defaults, with scorer, graph, destnation, etc.

+Version 0.3:
+  - Add new inference method to sparse matrices using impurity/entropy
+  - Describe in more detail the filling methods, for example how they (especially `standard`) are kinds of MLE

 ## Community guidelines

 While the author can be contacted directly for support, it is recommended